WHAT IS SHELDON’S DEFINITION OF A SOMATOTYPE?

 NAMING THE EXTREMES

-Embryologists and other specialists naturally take issue with this seemingly simplistic concept.
-Yes, humans are a complex integration of tissues, making it difficult to form sharp lines between where cells finally differentiate and migrate.
-However, on a general level, Sheldon’s tying the three types to their developmental source accurately describe the characteristics of the various body-types.
+Some try to minimize this connection, however, on a general level, Sheldon’s tying the three types to their developmental source accurately describe the characteristics of the various body-types.
 In fact, to Sheldon’s credit, his labels for the body-types remain in use today.
 Wherever somatotypes are discussed in scientific research, the words “endomorph”, “mesomorph”, and “ectomorph” are likely to be the terms that are used.
 Even those who have created competing systems of somatotyping use these three terms.

 PUTTING NUMBERS TO THE NAMES